 The Chapin Library holds a deep collection of rare books and manuscripts gathered over the last 100 years — the first collection begun at any American college or university.

-Located within the new Sawyer Library, The Chapin Library offers the community access to distinguished collections of rare books and manuscripts from medieval times to the present, including the Founding Documents of the United States of America and Audubon’s Birds of America which are on permanent display.
+Within the new Sawyer Library, The Chapin Library offers the community access to collections of rare books and manuscripts from medieval times to the present, including the Founding Documents of the United States of America and Audubon’s Birds of America, which are on permanent display.

-The College Archives which serve as the living memory of the institution, with holdings ranging from early student letters to current student newspapers, and The Chapin Library of Rare Books provide hands-on experience with primary source materials.
+The College Archives here serve as the living memory of Williams, with holdings ranging from early student letters to current student newspapers, and The Chapin Library of Rare Books provide hands-on experience with primary source materials.

 Monday through Friday, 10:00 a.m.–5:00 p.m.